department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/ionizing-radiation.md

 <div class="va-introtext">

-Find out if you can get disability compensation or benefits for illnesses—including some cancers—believed to be caused by contact with radiation during military service.
+Find out if you can get disability compensation or benefits for illnesses—including some cancers—believed to be caused by ionizing radiation exposure during military service.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 You may be able to get disability benefits if you didn’t receive a dishonorable discharge and you meet the requirements listed below.

 **Both of these must be true:**
-- You have an illness that's on our list of illnesses believed to be caused by radiation or that doctors say may be caused by radiation, **and**
+- You have an illness that's on our list of illnesses believed to be caused by radiation exposure or that doctors say may be caused by radiation, **and**
 - Your illness started within a certain period of time (as shown along with the list of illnesses)

 [See the list of radiation-related illnesses](https://www.ecfr.gov/cgi-bin/text-idx?rgn=div5&node=38:1.0.1.1.4#se38.1.3_1309).

-**And you must have had contact with ionizing radiation in one of these ways while serving in the military.
+**And you must have had ionizing radiation exposure in one of these ways while serving in the military.
 You:**

 - Were part of atmospheric nuclear weapons testing, **or**
 - Served in the postwar occupation of Hiroshima or Nagasaki, **or**